ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 Place-and-route generally requires more fine-grained input specifications regarding power nets, clock nets, pin assignments and floorplanning.
 While the template configuration files provide defaults for automatic tool defaults, these will usually result in very bad QoR, and therefore it is recommended to specify better-informed floorplans, pin assignments and power nets.
 For more information about cutomizing theses parameters, please refer to the :ref:`Customizing Your VLSI Flow in Hammer` sections or to the Hammer documentation.
 Additionally, some Hammer process technology plugins do not provide sufficient default values for requires settings such as power nets and pin assignments (for example, ASAP7).
-In those cases, these contraint will need to be specified manually in the top-level configuration yml files, as is the case in the ``example-asap7.yml`` configuration file.
+In those cases, these constraints will need to be specified manually in the top-level configuration yml files, as is the case in the ``example-asap7.yml`` configuration file.

 Place-and-route tools are very sensitive to process technologes (significantly more sensitive than synthesis tools), and different process technologies may work only on specific tool versions.
 It is recommended to check what is the appropriate tool version for the specific process technology you are working with.